BioHPC/iCAT/README.md

 This will launch a graphical user interface (GUI) for iCAT.
 The GUI has three tabs, separating major functionalities: training, library, and prediction.

+*Note*: If the iCATinteractive() cannot launch the html with an error as "Error in loadNamespace: namespace ‘htmltools’ 0.X.X is already loaded, but >= 0.X.Y is required", please restart the R session.

 **Training:**

 ![Alt text](/screenshot/icat.png?raw=true "Training")